ChiLiubio/microeco/README.md

 ## Acknowledgement
   - [R6](https://github.com/r-lib/R6), The
-    main class system used in this package.
+    main class system in this package.
   - [lefse python
     script](https://bitbucket.org/biobakery/biobakery/wiki/lefse), The
-    main lefse code are translated from **lefse python script**.
+    main lefse codes are translated from **lefse python script**.
   - [phyloseq](https://github.com/joey711/phyloseq), the idea of data
     structures of microtable class in microeco comes from `phyloseq-class` in package **phyloseq**.
   - [microbiomeSeq](https://github.com/umerijaz/microbiomeSeq),
-    the method that calculate the roles of nodes within- and among- modules connectivity is modified from the package **microbiomeSeq**.
+    the method that calculates the roles of nodes within- and among- modules connectivity is modified from the package **microbiomeSeq**.
   - [SpiecEasi](https://github.com/zdk123/SpiecEasi),
-    the method that calculate SparCC is
+    the method that calculates SparCC is
     modified from the package **SpiecEasi**.
   - [microbiomeMarker](https://github.com/yiluheihei/microbiomeMarker),
-    the method that plot the LEfSe cladogram is modified from the package **microbiomeMarker**.
+    the method that plots the LEfSe cladogram is modified from the package **microbiomeMarker**.